bitcraze/crazyflie-firmware/docs/development/oot.md

 ```Makefile
 obj-y += src/
 ```

+And since you are providing a config file by way of `$(OOT_CONFIG)` you do not need to run any make command to create a config like `make menuconfig` or `make defconfig`.
+Just a simple `make` will suffice.
 # OOT estimators
 The `config` file needs to enable ESTIMATOR_OOT, and can also set other config options: